lee0c/lee0c.github.io/_posts/2023-10-08-leatherworking.md

 - (nice to have for harnesses, belts) strap cutter
 - (nice to have for small objects with a lot of layers at the seams, like wallets) skiving knife of some kind. there's a lot of different types out there.
 I have a CS Osborne leather knife and I don't love it, but idk if that's just because I am still learning how to skive.
     - you're supposed to skive on a fucken [rock](https://www.weaverleathersupply.com/products/marble-tooling-slab) so as not to absolutely wreck your cutproof mat.
 I haven't got my rock yet but I haven't ruined my mat yet either.
+    - ok so I got a [skiving knife](https://www.weaverleathersupply.com/products/flat-leather-knife) from Weaver and it *definitely* beats out the CS Osborne leather knife

 ### edging and burnishing